Edge Video Analytics: A Survey on Applications, Systems and Enabling Techniques: Edge Video Analytics System

 \subsection{Definition of Edge Video Analytics}

-To the best of our knowledge, no paper has provided a clear definition of EVA so far.
-Therefore, the definition remains vague and no consensus has yet been reached in this domain.
-In \cite{Survey3}, Zhou et al. define edge intelligence, as the convergence of edge computing and artificial intelligence (AI) that fully exploits the available data and resources across the hierarchy of end, edge and cloud to optimize the overall performance.
+Currently, there is not yet a consensus on the exact definition of EVA.
+In \cite{Survey3}, Zhou et al. define edge intelligence, as the convergence between edge computing and artificial intelligence that fully exploits the available data and resources across the hierarchy of end, edge and cloud devices to optimize the overall performance of DL applications.
 Specifically, the authors rate EI into six levels, as shown in Fig. \ref{EI rating}.
-Since the scope of this study does not cover model training, We only concentrate on levels 1 to 3, where training is done on the cloud.
+Since the scope of this paper does not cover model training, we only concentrate on level 1 to level 3, where training is done in the cloud.

-Since EVA is a subset of EI.
-We can define EVA, similar to EI, namely, a paradigm that leverages the hierarchy of end, edge and cloud to maximize the performance of VA applications.
-An EVA system should be designed to function across a wide spectrum of deployments, which can vary from distributed analytics in a hybrid edge and cloud (level 1), to analytics across on-premise edges and IoT edges (level 2), to even hosting all analytics on IoT edges (level 3).
+Since EVA is a subset of EI, we define EVA similarly to EI, namely, as a paradigm that leverages the hierarchy of end, edge and cloud devices to maximize the performance of VA applications.
+By intelligently exploiting the most appropriate hierarchy based on specific application scenarios, EVA aims to improve the accuracy, efficiency, scalability, and responsiveness of VA systems.
+As a distinct subject within the broader domain of VA, EVA specifically focuses on addressing the challenges associated with real-time video processing, data transmission, and system optimization, thus enabling more effective and adaptable solutions to a variety of VA applications.